analogdevicesinc/msdk/Examples/MAX32690/EEPROM_Emulator/.vscode/README.md

     }
     ```

-10. Save your changes to the file with `CTRL + S` and restart VS Code.
+11. Save your changes to the file with `CTRL + S` and restart VS Code.

-11. That's it!
-You're ready to start using Visual Studio Code to develop with Maxim's Microcontrollers.
-The MaximSDK examples come pre-populated with .vscode project folders, and the `Tools/VSCode-Maxim` folder of the SDK contains documentation and templates.
+12. That's it!
+You're ready to start using Visual Studio Code to develop with Analog Devices MAX-series Microcontrollers.
+The MSDK examples come pre-populated with .vscode project folders, and the `Tools/VSCode-Maxim` folder of the MSDK contains documentation and templates.
 See [Usage](#usage) below for more details.

 ## Usage